 The Compensation Committee charter provides that the Compensation Committee must consist of at least three members, all of whom must be independent within the meaning of applicable legal and regulatory requirements.
-The Compensation Committee is currently comprised of Robert Cross (Chairman), Robert Gayton and Barry Rayment, each of whom is an independent director within the meaning of all applicable Canadian and U.S. securities laws and regulations and the rules of the TSX and NYSE MKT.
+The Compensation Committee is currently comprised of Robert Cross (Chairman), Robert Gayton and Bongani Mtshisi, each of whom is an independent director within the meaning of all applicable Canadian and U.S. securities laws and regulations and the rules of the TSX and NYSE MKT.
+From October 31, 2016 to March 22, 2017, due to illness and the ultimate passing of Barry Rayment, Kevin Bullock, who was not an "independent" director for the purposes of applicable Canadian and U.S. securities laws, was temporarily appointed to the Compensation Committee.